-During 2015 and the year ended December 31, 2014, 96% and 94%, respectively, of our revenues came from Europe of which 17% and 16%, respectively, of our revenues coming from Spain, where the global economic crisis, together with a domestic real estate crisis, has caused a significant deterioration in the economy from 2009.
+During 2016 and 2015, 96% of our revenues came from Europe, with 17% and 18%, respectively, of our revenues coming from Spain, where the global economic crisis, together with a domestic real estate crisis, has caused a significant deterioration in the economy from 2009.
 As a result, our business has been, and may in future be, significantly affected by general economic conditions in Europe, and in Spain in particular.